-Automatic Survivor Benefit: If you are married when benefits begin and die after that date, your surviving spouse will receive a monthly survivor benefit.
+Automatic Survivor Benefit: If you are married when benefits begin and die after that date, and your benefit is paid to you in a single life annuity or one of the optional forms of payment, your surviving spouse will receive a monthly survivor benefit.
 The amount of the monthly survivor benefit will equal 50% of your single life annuity benefit.
 The benefit will be paid to your surviving spouse for his or her lifetime, beginning on the first of the month following your death.
-Please note that only your spouse at the time payments begin will be eligible for the Automatic Survivor Benefit when you die.
+Please note that only your spouse at the time your benefit payments begin will be eligible for the Automatic Survivor Benefit when you die.

-Optional Forms: You can waive the normal form of payment and receive your benefit in one of the following optional forms.
-The Actuarial Equivalence of the optional form you receive will be determined with reference to the normal form of payment.
+Optional Forms: Unless the Mandatory Cash-Out rule applies, you can waive the normal form of payment and receive your benefit in one of the following optional forms.
+The actuarial equivalence of the optional form you receive will be determined with reference to the normal form of payment.
 Keep in mind that if you waive the normal payment form, your surviving spouse will continue to be eligible for the Automatic Survivor Benefit described above.

-- 25%, 50%, 75%, or 100% Joint and Survivor Annuity.
+• 25%, 50%, 75%, or 100% Joint and Survivor Annuity.
 The joint and survivor annuity pays adjusted monthly payments to you for life.
 When you die, a percentage of the monthly payments (25%, 50%, 75%, or 100%) that you elect will continue to your designated beneficiary for life (subject to certain government limits if your beneficiary is not your spouse).
 The amount of your benefit will be adjusted based on the percentage you elect and your age and your beneficiary's age on the date benefit payments are scheduled to begin.
-If electing a joint and survivor annuity, your beneficiary must be an individual. - 10-Year Certain and Continuous Option.
+If electing a joint and survivor annuity, your beneficiary must be an individual.

+- 10-Year Certain and Continuous Option.
 This option pays a reduced monthly benefit to you for life, with guaranteed payments for a period of 120 months.
 If you die within the guaranteed period, your designated beneficiary will receive your monthly benefits for the balance of the period or in a single sum payment, if your designated beneficiary is not an individual.
 If you receive monthly benefits for the full guaranteed period during your lifetime, no benefits will be paid after you die. - Level Income Option.
 If you start your benefits before age 65, you can choose the level income option.
 This option is designed to provide approximately level monthly payments throughout your lifetime (both before and after you expect to receive Social Security or Railroad Retirement benefits).
-You receive higher plan payments before you expect Social Security or Railroad Retirement benefits to begin and lower plan payments after that date.
-You can choose from the following leveling ages at which you expect to receive Social Security or Railroad Retirement benefits. - Age 60, if you earned a Railroad Retirement benefit and have more than 30 years of eligible Railroad Retirement service. - ♦ Age 62, if you earned a Social Security or Railroad Retirement benefit, or - ♦ Age 65, if you earned a Social Security or Railroad Retirement benefit.
+You receive higher Plan payments before you expect Social Security or Railroad Retirement benefits to begin and lower Plan payments after that date.
+You can choose from the following leveling ages at which you expect to receive Social Security or Railroad Retirement benefits. - ◆ Age 60, if you earned a Railroad Retirement benefit and have more than 30 years of eligible Railroad Retirement service. - ♦ Age 62, if you earned a Social Security or Railroad Retirement benefit, or - ♦ Age 65, if you earned a Social Security or Railroad Retirement benefit.

 Note that the leveling occurs at the date you elect, not the date you actually start receiving Social Security or Railroad Retirement benefits.
 Also, special rules apply to how your estimated Social Security or Railroad Retirement benefit is calculated for purposes of the adjustments.
-For details, see Appendix B (Your Social Security or Railroad Retirement Benefits) beginning on Page 33.
+For details, see Appendix B (Your Social Security or Railroad Retirement Benefits) beginning on Page 37.